smithgeoffrey/go-coop/README.md

 ### Project Structure

 Read https://golang.org/doc/code.html#Organization.
+Also see vendoring at http://lucasfcosta.com/2017/02/07/Understanding-Go-Dependency-Management.html.

 On the raspberry pi, I install go at /usr/local/go but you could put it anywhere.
 Just download the `arm` version and unzip it there.
 That is GOROOT, not to be confused with GOPATH.
 GOPATH sets your so-called `workspace` where you develop your code, having three subdirs: `bin`, `pkg`, `src`.
 You also want to add the GOROOT binary to your PATH so that you can run `go <options>` at the command line.
 Here's my bashrc for all of this:

     export GOROOT=/usr/local/go
     export GOPATH=$HOME